akaneex/Akaneex/README.md

 DO NOT bring up any s3x/ual harrasment torwards me, it makes me very uncomfortable for reasons i wont share unless we are close.

-DNI: Basic dni criteria, more on my rentry
+DNI: Basic dni criteria, more on my carrd

 INT: If you share the same interests feel free to interact, im more of a listener than talker, so i like people who ramble.
 Im okay with cuddles, no need to ask. if im with others ask please.